WebAuthn: Background

 FIDO2 is the successor to FIDO Universal 2nd Factor (U2F).
 Whereas U2F only supports multi-factor mode, having been designed to strengthen existing username/password-based login flows, FIDO2 adds support for single-factor mode.
-In single-factor mode, the authenticator is activated by a test of user presence, which usually consists of a simple button push; no password is required.
-In multi-factor mode, the authenticator (something you have) performs user verification.
+In multi-factor mode, the authenticator is activated by a test of user presence, which usually consists of a simple button push; no password is required.
+In single-factor mode, the authenticator (something you have) performs user verification.
 Depending on the authenticator capabilities, this can be: